globaldothealth/outbreak-data/README.md

 ## Contents

 Users can access the latest data sets for each outbreak through this repository's [wiki](https://github.com/globaldothealth/outbreak-data/wiki).
+Please contact the Global.health team with requests for historical data.

 The [wiki](https://github.com/globaldothealth/outbreak-data/wiki) contains dated records of curated cases from a number of outbreaks, the data dictionaries used for each outbreak, and curator changelogs for each data set.